martin-henz/martin-henz/_posts/2022-05-28-lexical-addressing.md

 technique that is explained in detail in
 [Section 5.5.6 of SICP JS](https://sourceacademy.org/sicpjs/5.5.6).
 In this post I apply this technique to the virtual machine of the previous post.
-I first show how the machine makes use of this information for efficient environment lookup and assignment.
+I first show how the machine makes use of this information for environment lookup and assignment, by implementing environment frames as lists of values.
 Then, I show how the compiler predict the address in which the values of names will be found in the environment at runtime.
+As a final step, I change the respresentation of frames from lists to arrays to ensure constant time access.
 But first let me review the way environments are represented in the previous machines.